-The Green Man is believed to be pre-christian in his
+The Green Man is believed to be pre-christian in

-shown as a male head formed as a leaf mask,
+is usually shown as a male head formed as a leaf mask,

 often disgorging vegetation from his mouth.

-humanity's "deep kinship with the
+stands for humanity's "deep kinship with the

-trees and woods" and for the cycle of renewal and
+trees and woods" and for the cycle of renewal and rebirth.

-associated with Robin of the Wood,
+is associated with Robin of the Wood,

 the Green Knight of Arthurian legend, Jack in the Green,